-- 2. when the person's relationship to the contract is due to participating in a vote or a decision in which the person's only interest arises from an act of general application; - 3. when the person's relationship to the contract is due to the person receiving income as an employee or independent contractor of a party with whom the local service agency, school district, cooperative education service unit, or education service agency has a contract, unless the person receives compensation or a promotion directly attributable to the contract, or unless the person is employed by the party as a board member, executive officer, or other person working for the party in an area related to the contract; - 4. when the contract is for the sale of goods or services, or for maintenance or repair services, in the regular course of business at a price at or below a price offered to all customers; - 5. when the contract is subject to a public bidding process; - 6. when the contract is with the official depository as set forth in SDCL 6-1-3; - 7. when the person only receives income or compensation, a per diem authorized by law or reimbursement for actual expenses incurred; or - 8. when the contract or multiple contracts with the same party within a twelve-month period with whom the school district contracts in an amount less than five thousand dollars.
+- 11. when the person's relationship to the contract is due to the person receiving income as an employee or independent contractor of a party with whom the local service agency, school district, cooperative education service unit, or education service agency has a contract, unless the person receives compensation or a promotion directly attributable to the contract, or unless the person is employed by the party as a board member, executive officer, or other person working for the party in an area related to the contract; - 12. when the contract is for the sale of goods or services, or for maintenance or repair services, in the regular course of business at a price at or below a price offered to all customers; - 13. when the contract is subject to a public bidding process; - 14. when the contract is with the official depository as set forth in SDCL 6-1-3; - 15. when the person only receives income or compensation, a per diem authorized by law or reimbursement for actual expenses incurred; or - 16. when the contract or multiple contracts with the same party within a twelve-month period with whom the school district contracts in an amount less than five thousand dollars.